Sheet ⁨10⁩ · ⁨Roadmaps⁩Surveyed ⁨2026⁩

 TypeScript for Frontend

-Static types catch a huge class of bugs at compile time and supercharge editor autocomplete.
+Static types catch a large class of bugs at compile time and make editor autocomplete far more useful.

 TypeScript Basics